Here’s a list of Frequently Asked Questions about filming in Russia.

 IMPORTANT!
 Filming crews bigger than 5 people need to apply for a filming permit to the Committee of Culture of St Petersburg.
 The procedure of getting such a permit takes 15-20 working days, depending on the complexity of the filming.

 IMPORTANT!
-In Saint Petersburg there’s a list of places restricted for filming – areas near to factories, ports, military objects, privately owned locations, etc. Please check your filming plan or send us a list of filming locations you plan to use.
+In Saint Petersburg there’s a list of places restricted for filming – areas near to factories, ports, military objects, privately owned locations, etc. Please check your filming plan and after that send us a list of filming locations you plan to use.
+After that we will send you a list of required permits with processing times.

 IMPORTANT!
 Applying for a filming permit doesn’t guarantee you access to the palace or museum.
 The authorities will consider your request and will give you an answer.